well-id/dliswriter/README.md

 - Removed logging formatting from library root.
 - Exposed most frequently needed objects for import from library root (`from dlis_writer import ...`).
 - Explicit init arguments and docstrings for most frequently used classes.
+- Saving date-time in GMT rather than 'local time'.

 ##### 0.0.7 Equivalent (_parallel_) frames
 Made it easier to add frames with the same set of channel (dataset) names, but separate data - e.g.